tomhrr/dale/doc/1-7-macros.md

 `is-list` will be set to a non-zero value for nodes that represent lists.
-For such nodes, `list-node` will point to the first node of the list.
+For such nodes, `list-node` will point to the first node of the list, unless the list is empty, in which case `list-node` will be null.
 If `is-list` is zero, then the node is a non-list node, and `token-str` will contain the node's content. `next-node` is applicable to both list and non-list nodes, and points to the next node after the current node.